Energetic analysis of disorder effects in an artificial spin ice with dipolar interactions

 \section{Abstract}

-{ In this work, we study the effect of nanoislands with design flaws on the bilayer-square and in kagome arrays of artificial spin ice.
-We have introduced disorder as random fluctuations in the length of the magnetic islands using two kinds of distributions: Gaussian and uniform.
-For artificial square ice, as the system behaviour depends on its geometrical parameters, we focus on studying the system in the proximity of the Ice-like configuration where nearest neighbour and next nearest neighbour interactions between islands are approximately equal.
-We show how length fluctuations of nanoislands affect the antiferromagnetic and (locally) ferromagnetic ordering, by inducing the system, in the case of weak disorder, to return to the Ice-like configuration where antiferro- and ferromagnetic vertices are equally likely.
-Moreover, in the case of strong disorder, ferromagnetic vertices prevail regardless of whether the mean length corresponds or not to an antiferromagnetic ordering.
-Additionally, for strong disorder we have found that excitations are not completely vanished in the ground state.
-We also study kagome arrays inducing a similar crossover between types of vertex and show how disorder can led to a steady mixed-state where both types of monopoles are present. }
+We study the effect of quenched disorder in square artificial spin ice by means of numerical simulations.
+We introduce disorder in the length of magnetic islands using two kinds of distributions: Gaussian and uniform.
+As the system behavior depends on its geometrical parameters, we focus on studying it in the proximity of the ice regime which is quite difficult to thermalize both in experiments and simulations.
+We show how length disorder affect the antiferromagnetic and (locally) ferromagnetic ordering, by inducing the system, in the case of weak disorder, to intermediate or mix states.
+Moreover, in the case of strong disorder, ferromagnetic plaquettes prevail regardless of whether the mean length of the islands corresponds to an antiferromagnetic ordering.